Multimodal Sensing for Robot-Assisted Sub-Tissue Feature Detection in Physiotherapy Palpation

 Figure \ref{fig:p4_45} shows an experiment, performed under a higher 45\,N nominal normal force.
 The tendon geometry begins with a crossed structure and then transitions into a straight 3.5\,mm cylindrical tendon.
 Tendon depth is 2.3\,mm below the surface.

-The tactile views in (a) clearly differentiate the two different regions, showing that details of subsurface geometry are perceivable.
+The tactile views in (a) differentiate the two different regions, showing that details of subsurface geometry are perceivable.
 In contrast, the force profile in (d) shows little change across this transition.
-Similarly, the relative-change curve in (e) shows no distinctive signature associated with the crossing-to-straight transition.
+Similarly, the relative-change curve in (e) shows no distinctive signature.